Gardens, (Green) Squares, and Parks in Paris

 Jardin de la Gare de Charonne

 Built on the Former Charonne station (hence the name) on the Petite Ceinture, the garden runs along the ancient fortified walls of the Thiers.
-The station of Charonne is still preserved but lies further north from the park.
+The station at Charonne is still preserved but lies farther north of the park.

-The garden has several water elements and basins giving life to clusters of bamboos, rhododendrons, and perennials.
+The garden has several water features and basins that give life to clusters of bamboo, rhododendrons, and perennials.
 It is shaded by lime, lilac, and pine trees, creating a calm resting place for children and families.

 Address: 63 Boulevard Davout